mitmplay/mitm-play/README.md

 <details><summary><b>-t --incognito</b></summary>
 <p>

-By Default program will run in normal/--pristine browser, adding this option will result when opening chrome browser, it will show in Incognito mode.
+By Default program will run in normal/--pristine browser, adding this option will result in Incognito mode.

 ```
 $ mitm-play -t  <OR>